-- Wages and salaries of employees and contractors directly engaged in the eligible R&D work - Overhead expenditures - Materials - Third party contract payments with research institutions
+- Wages and salaries of employees and contractors directly engaged in the eligible R&D work

+- Overhead expenditures

+- Materials

 Do I qualify for SR&ED?

 At Zeifmans, many of our small business clients are surprised to learn that they in fact do qualify for the SR&ED credit.
 The most common industries benefiting from this program include manufacturing, healthcare, technology, software, and food and beverage.
 Designed to support small business growth, qualifications for the credit are relatively simple.